 It is difficult to put into words how I felt being in the Exclusion Zone.
 It obviously had a profound effect on me to lure me back for a second visit, and the thought of a third will always sit in the back of my mind.
 Maybe a few more years down the road when the new reactor containment shelter is completed it would be worth considering, but for now I think I’ve absorbed enough gamma rays.
 I have tried to elaborate on some of my experiences in this article, which readers will hopefully understand.

 Previously, when I would tell others about my plans to visit the Chernobyl zone, many would stand back in horror and think I’m suicidal for wanting to visit such an obviously dangerous place.
 What people do not realize is, yes, while there is radiation in the area the actual health risks are low.
 Firstly, your guide knows his way around and keeps you away from the heavily contaminated areas.
 Secondly, when dealing with radiation exposure, it’s all about how much you absorb over time and not “if you come in contact with it your dead” as most people seem to believe.
 Most of Chernobyl city and Pripyat has been cleaned extremely well by the liquidators and all the radiation now lies in the soil.
 Therefore, keeping to paved roads and pathways limits exposure greatly.
 It has been said that spending a day or two in the zone is no worse than being in the thin upper atmosphere of a 35,000-foot altitude long-haul flight or spending an entire week sunning on a beach.
 Of course, there is no real way for me to prove this, but having been to the zone now twice I feel safe in not having done myself any harm.
-For added precaution, our total exposure was measured after leaving Chernobyl by two different radiation detection machines.
+For added precaution, contamination and our total exposure was measured after leaving the Chernobyl zone by two different radiation detection machines.
 We always came up all clear.

 During the two trips, I took over 700 photos and three hours of video totaling some 30 gigabytes of data.
 Since, I have been trying to edit the material down to a more manageable level.
 There are countless other photographs I could have included on this site, easily making it over 30 pages longer, but there are other Chernobyl enthusiasts on the internet and I will leave some coverage to them.